mariecjl/emotions/README.md

 This projects includes implementation of both a CNN and a combination of MLP + MediaPipe Facemesh trained on the FER2013 dataset to recognize human facial emotions in real time.
 The trained model takes frames of a camera feed as input and displays confidence scores as live probability bars.
+(Test accuracy ~65%)

 Architecture
 - CNN